 There's a neat trick you can do with etags, which is to make them weak validators.
 This basically tells the user that although they are not the same, the two resources are functionally equivalent.
 Support for this feature is considered optional though, so you will want to do some testing with your providers, (discussed below).

 Oh wow.
 This one is fun.
 The “vary” header is extremely powerful, but can trip up what would otherwise be a simple caching scheme.
-IE has had issues handling the "vary" header in the past, and at one point, even Chrome was handling this in a funny way.
+IE has had issues handling the "vary" header in the past, and by all accounts still struggles with getting this right.
+At one point, even Chrome was handling this in a funny way.
 Essentially, "vary" lets the caches know which of the headers to use to figure out if they have a valid cache for a request; if a cache were a giant key-value store, adding "vary" fields appends those values to the key, thus changing which requests are considered valid matches for what exists in the cache.

 You would commonly set this to something like "Accept-Encoding" to make sure your gzip'ed assets get served where appropriate, saving you all that bandwidth you might otherwise waste.
 Additionally, setting: